boldandbrad/mpl-cli/README.md

 - `mpl add` 🚧 - add titles to a stash
 - `mpl drop` 🚧 - drop titles from a stash
-- `mpl titles` 🚧 - list titles in stashes
+- `mpl list` 🚧 - list stashed titles
   - `--sort` ❌ - sort titles by provided value
   - `-g`/`--games-only` ❌ - list only games
   - `-e`/`--expansions-only` ❌ - list only expansions